timeplus-io/docs/docs/query-syntax.md

 Since Proton 1.5, you can also apply `EMIT PERIODIC` in time windows, such as tumble/hop/session.

-When you run a tumble window aggregation, by default Proton will emit results when the window is closed.
+When you run a tumble window aggregation, by default Timeplus will emit results when the window is closed.
 So `tumble(stream,5s)` will emit results every 5 seconds, unless there is no event in the window to progress the watermark.

 In some cases, you may want to get aggregation results even the window is not closed, so that you can get timely alerts.
 For example, the following SQL will run a 5-second tumble window and every 1 second, if the number of event is over 300, a row will be emitted.